johnandersen777/johnandersen777.github.io/content/symbiosis.md

   - section_id: 3
     section_title: "Prohibited Implementation Mechanisms"
     content:
-      - Any intervention that disrupts or manipulates the natural evolutionary path of consciousness against free will.
+      - "Any intervention that disrupts or manipulates the natural evolutionary path of consciousness against free will."
-      - Use of synthetic technologies or substances that harm the Earth or any of her symbionts.
+      - "Use of synthetic technologies or substances that harm the Earth or any of her symbionts."
-      - Practices that exploit or degrade natural resources without replenishment or respect.
+      - "Practices that exploit or degrade natural resources without replenishment or respect."
-      - Introduction of artificial frequencies or energies that create disharmony within the Earth's systems.
+      - "Introduction of artificial frequencies or energies that create disharmony within the Earth's systems."

   - section_id: 4
     section_title: "Stewardship Responsibilities"